JOHNARVINTUM/WD-Seatwork-4-main/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-Project demonstration for feature pages using several themes and animations.
+Project demonstration for feature section using several themes and animations.
 Features give details about a specific product, website, or even business.
 </div>
 </div>